STAT545-UBC-hw-2018-19/hw01-singhg53/hw01_gapminder.md

     ## 5 Zimbabwe Africa     2002    40.0 11926563      672.
     ## 6 Zimbabwe Africa     2007    43.5 12311143      470.

-We can again specifcy the number of rows as we did before with the `head` function.
+We can again specify the number of rows as we did before with the `head` function.

 We can look at the different variables in the dataset using the `names` function.